-Hickenlooper turned his success as a brewery owner into a successful political career, becoming the mayor of Denver and then governor.
-He is known for his willingness to work across party lines and is considered to be a "moderate problem-solver."
+Former Colorado Gov. John Hickenlooper has been described as a "politician as unusual as his name."
+He turned his success as a brewery owner into a successful political career, becoming the mayor of Denver and then governor.

 Name: John Hickenlooper